 - Discounted or free use of office, meeting space, administrative services

-In-kind contributions can be valuable if donated items are integral to your nonprofit organization’s mission, such as providing clothing for the homeless, or food for a food pantry.
+In-kind contributions can be valuable if donated items are integral to your nonprofit organization’s mission, such as providing clothing for people experiencing homelessness, or food for a food pantry.
 Professional in kind services normally paid for include legal or accounting work.
 They can help support the needs of your organization in a variety of ways and is a great way to reduce costs associated with your nonprofit.

 What is not a qualifying in kind donation?

 Some goods and services used by a nonprofit organization may not qualify as in-kind contributions.
 For example, a nonprofit may not accept the following: